 Ice baths jump start the healing process

-Personal trainers have had professional athletes include cold therapy for years, stating that it reduces inflammation, speeds recovery and prevents muscle soreness.
+Professional athletes have been including cold therapy for years, stating that it reduces inflammation, speeds recovery and prevents muscle soreness.

 In comparison to doing nothing, researchers from the University of Ulster in Ireland say that ice baths are very helpful, by 20%.
 The data was taken from 17 studies using 366 athletes who were required to recover in ice baths after extensive weight training, running and cycling.
 When compared with ‘passive’ treatment evidence showed that cold-water immersion therapy reduces muscle soreness from 24 to 96 hours after exercise.